chinyereunamba/biabook/docs/error-handling.md

 # Comprehensive Error Handling System

-This document describes the comprehensive error handling and monitoring system implemented for the BookMe appointment booking platform.
+This document describes the comprehensive error handling and monitoring system implemented for the BiaBook appointment booking platform.

 ## Overview